Registering for the Tests

 - Phone registration is offered for retaking the test.
 A fee applies.
 Only students who have a previous registration in the system can register by phone.

-No matter how students register, they will be required to provide their high school code, their date of birth, gender and grade level.
+No matter how students register, they will be required to provide their high school code, their date of birth, sex, and grade level.
 Online registrations cannot be completed without this information, and paper registrations will be returned unprocessed if any of this information is missing.
-All registrations after March 2013 will not be processed without a photo unless the student is exempt.
-If you are advising international students, please ensure that they know to fill in every field marked "REQ'D FIELD" on the form.
+Registrations will not be processed without a photo unless the student is exempt.
+If you are advising international students, please ensure that they know to fill in every field marked "REQUIRED FIELD" on the form.
 Incomplete forms are not processed, and will be returned to the student.
+Tips for both domestic and international paper registration area availalbe for download .

 Late Registration Deadlines